HookyQR/VSCodeBeautify/README.md

 }
 ```

-Will result in the `indent_size` being set to 4 for Javascript and HTML, but set to 2 for css.
+Will result in the `indent_size` being set to 4 for Javascript and HTML, but set to 2 for CSS.
 All will get the same `indent_char` setting.

 If the file is unsaved, or the type is undetermined, you'll be prompted for which beautifier to use.